noaione/yuusha-shoukan-ln/sources/v08/chapter1.md

 [Geez, that’s no good, Rei.
 You shouldn’t ask the youngsters something like that.]

 [Hahaha, I see!
-I guess you just do what you have to do—– Bfuuuhhh?!]
+I guess you just do what you have to do—Bfuuuhhh?!]

 A very heavy fist slammed into Rei-san’s face.
 The atmosphere they had earlier is ruined...
 This is important, so I’ll repeat it again, the atmosphere they had